 Step 5: Installing WordPress Locally

-Now that you have installed XAMPP, copied the WordPress files, and created a database, navigating to http://localhost/newsite within your preferred browser should bring up the WordPress installation wizard.
+Now that you have installed XAMPP, copied the WordPress files, and created a database, navigating to http://localhost/newsite in your preferred browser should open the WordPress installation wizard.

-• The next screen will ask you to remember the database information you created earlier.
-Continue to the following setup by clicking on the ‘Let’s go’ button.
+- The next screen will ask you to remember the database information you created earlier.
+Continue to the next step by clicking the ‘Let’s go’ button.

 Below, you need to enter the following information accurately and then click Submit: